haslhofer/haslhofer.github.io/_posts/2000-01-01-engineering-principles-DRAFT.md

 - 80% of investment needs to be in thedirect service of the customer
 - "What is the speed of light" of a problem
     ```
-    What are the actual physics
+    What are the actual physics.
+Work back from there.
     ```
+- Go plant your flag!
 # Organizational design
 - Fix only dysfunctional orgs (because landing a new org take 6-9 months).
 Be steady-handed
 - Experts across the full stack needed to create a product have to be *part of the team*